30 Things to See & Do in King William County, Virginia

 West Point became an incorporated town in 1870 and soon became a thriving commercial port and resort destination.
 The City of Richmond used West Point as its eastern shipping terminus.
 Traffic included schooners, then later steamships and barges.
 West Point was also the first terminus for the Richmond York River Railroad, another factor in the Town's growth.
 West Point became a destination for socializing and recreation.
 The Terminal Hotel stood at the site of the existing Beach Park and was a popular attraction for both tourists and visitors.
 After the decline of tourism, a shipyard built in 1917 and a pulp mill built in 1918 revitalized the Town.

-Today, downtown West Point's historic tree-lined Main Street is home to boutique shops and antique stores such as The Exchange on Main and Divin' Off the Dock, the popular home furnishings store, Wyatt-Ogg Furniture Company, as well as local eateries where you can find some of the best seafood around - The Blue Crab of WP and Three Rivers Seafood.
+Today, downtown West Point's historic tree-lined Main Street is home to boutique and antique shops such as The Exchange on Main and Divin' Off the Dock, the popular home furnishings store, Wyatt-Ogg Furniture Company, as well as local eateries where you can find some of the best seafood around - The Blue Crab of WP and Three Rivers Seafood.
+After your meal, stop in The Lazy Cow Ice Cream Parlor or C. Allen Confections for a sweet treat!
 Visitors from around Virginia enjoy afternoon strolls throughout downtown, taking in the unique architecture of historic buildings, churches, and homes that include period representatives from the Victorian Italianate, Queen Anne, and Gothic Revival architecture styles, as well as Sears mail-order houses.
 At the end of Main Street, visitors can take in breathtaking river views at Beach Park, where the Mattaponi and Pamunkey Rivers meet to form the York.
 (Pictures and Summary Credit: Town of West Point, West Point Historical Society, and Peyton Brabrand)

 30. King William Florist